snap-stanford/ogb/README.md

 OGB is an on-going effort, and we are planning to increase our coverage in the future.

 ## Installation
-You can install OGB using Python's package manager pip.
+You can install OGB using Python's package manager `pip`.

 **Important:** The details of OGB are subject to change until the version 1.0.0 is released.
 We plan to release it by the end of March 2020.
 Thanks for your patience.